hackorama/hackorama.github.io/pok3r.md

 ### To make <kbd>FN</kbd> + <kbd>3</kbd> to print hackorama with enter at the end

-Turn off arrow keys cluster if enabled so that we can use the <kbd>PN</kbd> key whihc is part of the arrpow cluster.
+Turn off arrow keys cluster if enabled so that we can use the <kbd>PN</kbd> key which is part of the arrow cluster.

 | Press | Does | Right LED |
 |---|---|---|